Terms and Conditions for CORNERSTONE services (RIS:12780/18/March2021)

 14. Force Majeure

-Neither Party shall be liable to the other for any breach of this Contract caused directly or indirectly by anything outside its reasonable control including (without limitation to the generality of the foregoing) war, hostilities, government action, breakdown, delay in transportation, any form of labour dispute including strikes, fire, flood or act of God.
+Neither Party shall be liable to the other for any breach of this Contract caused directly or indirectly by anything outside its reasonable control including (without limitation to the generality of the foregoing) war, hostilities, government action, breakdown, delay in transportation, any form of labour dispute including strikes, pandemic or epidemic, fire, flood or act of God.
+Compensation claims shall be excluded in case of Force Majeure or any restriction resulting from import or export laws and regulations and/or any delay of the granting or extension of the import or export license or any other governmental authorization if a Party uses reasonable efforts to fulfil its tasks properly and in time.

 The invalidity or unenforceability for any reason or any term or condition, sub-clause or paragraph of this Contract or any part hereof shall not prejudice or affect the validity or enforceability of the remainder.